ekrika/alx-pre_course/0x01-git/README.md

-My first README
+My first README to file
-This is an update